-- 1. Introduce some of the fundamental techniques and principles of neural network systems. - 2.
-Investigate some common models and their applications.
+- 1. Introduce some of the fundamental techniques and principles of neural computation. - 2.
+Investigate some common neural-based models and their applications. - 3.
+Present neural network models in the larger context of state-of-the-art techniques of automated learning.